 A short course that does not carry any academic credit that can be counted towards a qualification.
-Non-credit bearing courses are usually short and are delivered online.
+Non-credit bearing courses are usually short (9-25 hours, completed within 3 weeks to 6 months) and are delivered online.

 Ordinarily and lawfully resident